haabdii/tangent-dynamics-analysis/README.md

 ![](Figures/experiment2.png)

+Watch a video from experiments where the particles form a stable cluster after going through chaotic motion: https://www.youtube.com/watch?v=bA2_DzKMJ_A

 ## Population Dynamics
 In order to systematically capture the transition time from chaos to order I used a technique called tangent dynamics analysis.
 The following is the output of tangent dynamics at Mn = 1.253 (where Mn is the non-dimensional frequency of the external filed).
 A positive slope means chaos and a zero slope means order.
 The sharp change in slope is representative of the sharp transition from chaos to order.

 ![](Figures/fig4b.png)

 I ran this analysis for 500 different initial conditions at Mn = 1.253 and recorded the transition times.
 It turns out that the transition out of the chaotic state follows a first order Poisson's process.
-The survaival probability in chaotic state, $$P_s$$
+The survaival probability in chaotic state decays exponentially in time.
+The possibility of observing a cluster or a molecule as the final state is a constant in asymptotic time.

 ![](Figures/poisson.png)

-I have also attached a movie from real experiments that capture this sharp transition from chaos to order: experiment_chaos_order_transition.mp4

 ## Code
-Please find the MATLAB code for the tangent dynamics analysis in the code folder.
+I have attached the MATLAB code that performs tangent dynamics analysis.
-If you run the MATLAB code you will get the following figure which is the equivalent of figure 4b for a slighly different initial condition.